bhsinghgit/conductor/README.md

-Proof of concept version of a powerful workflow engine implementaion in python.
+An asynchronous task engine implemented in python.